 Petition: Reform and Hold the San Jacinto River Authority Accountable

 We are petitioning for the Texas State Legislature and Texas Governor to take immediate and sustainable actions to reform the San Jacinto River Authority (SJRA) and hold its senior management and Board of Directors accountable for their failure to fulfill their responsibilities as legislated, corrupt practices and causing deaths and millions of dollars in property damage due their reckless disregard for safety.
 In addition to their negligence in flood control, the SJRA has acted to increase fees and their budget to unjustified levels causing hardships on many families and small businesses.
 In response to public outcry, the SJRA has only responded by issuing misleading, inaccurate statements and using others who are beholden to the SJRA to speak on their behalf.

 We are requesting the following specific actions as a part of the efforts to reform the SJRA.

-· Require that the SJRA Board of Directors be elected and reside in the area of the SJRA’s jurisdiction which includes the entire San Jacinto River watershed excluding Harris County.
+· Require that the SJRA Board of Directors be elected and reside in the area of the SJRA’s jurisdiction which includes the entire San Jacinto River watershed and in addition to include 2 persons from Harris County preferably living in Kingwood to be included.
 Elections to be held in 2020.

 · Accelerate the “Sunset Review” of the SJRA into early 2019.